izumihanako/LightDSA/README.md

 All operations execute asynchronously and may not start immediately upon submission.
 Use `batch.wait()` to wait for completion.
 Execution order is ***not guaranteed*** to follow submission order; if strict ordering is required, call `batch.wait()` as needed (note this can significantly reduce performance).

-Note: For compare and comp_pattern in the batch API, result retrieval helpers are not provided.
-Refer to the single-operation API and define your own handling as needed.
+Note: Batch APIs for `compare` and `comp_pattern` are not yet provided.
+Because the *Intra-Batch Descriptors Mixing* policy may reorder operations within a batch, retrieving comparison results requires an intermediate layer to track submission order.
+We plan to add this functionality in a future update.

 ### Single-Operation Submission
 See `dsa_op.hpp` for the detailed interfaces.